laurenceputra/MinionCollective/php/README.md

 ### Running workers to do the jobs

 Minion.php is precisely that.
 It is designed to be as lightweight as possible, and it's only role is to clear as many task as it can from the task pool.
 Note that you can run as many minions on as many machines as you want, and they will start clearing the jobs in the task pool.

+Run it from the commandline and send it to the background by simply doing the following

+    php Minion.php &